vmware-samples/vmware-architecture-migration-tool/wiki/Script_Prerequisites.md

 * Microsoft Windows 10
 > **Note**
 >
-> The aforementioned operating systems have been confirmed but any os with Windows PowerShell 5.1 should suffice.
+> The aforementioned operating systems have been confirmed, but any OS with Windows PowerShell 5.1 should suffice.

 ### Platform

 * VMware vSphere 7.0+
 > **Note**
 >
-> The aforementioned version(s) have been confirmed but earlier versions may also be compatible.
+> The aforementioned version(s) have been confirmed, but earlier versions may also be compatible.

 ### Access